page

 Eligibility

-The HBCU Humanities and Faculty Institute is open to tenure and non-tenure track university and college faculty who are interested in exploring the intersection of the humanities and STEM at HBCUs or institutions with diverse student populations, particularly those from underrepresented backgrounds.
+The Humanities and Faculty Institute is open to tenure and non-tenure track university and college faculty who are interested in exploring intersections between the humanities and STEM.
 Participants should be passionate about teaching and research, and be committed to fostering interdisciplinary collaboration.
+Faculty at HBCUs or other institutions with diverse student populations, particularly those from underrepresented backgrounds, are especially encouraged to participate.

 For more information, contact Vice President for Education Programs Mike Williams.